aitrailblazer/ASAPKnowledgeNavigator/ASAP-SEC-RAG-Navigator/sec-edgar/README.md

+# sec-edgar

-# SEC EDGAR Data Project
+SEC EDGAR Data Project

 ## Overview
 This project retrieves and processes financial data from the SEC EDGAR RESTful APIs.
 It includes functionality for: